luciopaiva/heapify/README.md

 ### peek()

-Gets the key with the highest priority, but does not remove it from the queue.
+Gets the key with the smallest priority, but does not remove it from the queue.

 ### peekPriority()

-Gets the _priority_ of the key with the highest priority, but does not remove the item from the queue.
+Gets the _priority_ of the key with the smallest priority, but does not remove the item from the queue.

 ### pop()

-Removes the highest priority item from the queue, returning its key.
+Removes the smallest priority item from the queue, returning its key.

 ### push(key, priority)